Updated 06.24.2026

 How do you know if you’re depressed?

 While it’s perfectly normal to feel sad or down intermittently, and especially if something upsetting happens, depression is a medical illness in which a person has a low mood that persists, to the point of feeling hopeless or low and affecting their life and daily activities.
 Depression entails a low mood for two weeks or more.
 While it’s normal to feel sad at times during life, depression is a lasting mood that persists, even if someone doesn’t have a specific reason to feel low or down.
-In addition to low mood, a diagnosis of depression requires four of the following symptoms:
+This is often what people are referring to when they ask “how do I know I have depression?”
+As a psychiatric nurse practitioner at Remedy Psychiatry, I often observe that many individuals normalize significant symptoms like low energy or loss of motivation for months before seeking care, which can delay diagnosis and treatment.

 - Irritability